Over the phone

 There are a lot of online resources specifically designed to help you cope with staying home and the stress of the coronavirus pandemic.

-Our coronavirus page has suggestions and advice for coping with the effects of self-isolation, social shielding, and physical distancing on your mental wellbeing.
+Our coronavirus page has suggestions and advice for coping with the effects of the pandemic on your mental wellbeing.